jwpconsulting/projectify/README.md

 License Version 3 or later.
 For more information, please refer to the `LICENSE` file contained in this repository.

+See `AUTHORS.txt` file for the list of contributors.

 Projectify is a registered trademark by [JWP Consulting GK](https://www.jwpconsulting.net).